 If my baby is not sleeping by two months old, I usually pursue the route of having my babies cry themselves back to sleep.
 I know some moms struggle to do this more than others, and some also have a very controversial opinion about this.
 I full well understand the struggle the mom experiences during this “cry it out” stage.
 It is NOT easy, but with each child, it only took 2-4 days of them crying it out through the night for them to not be waking up.
 (Setting aside the occasional wake ups because of teething, sickness, etc.)

 The baby started getting a full nights rest and so did I!
 Plus, I noticed my babies were so much happier in the mornings if they got a full nights rest which means a happy mom and a happy baby!

-I believe one of the biggest effects we can have on our children is praying for them and declaring positive things over their lives.
+I believe one of the greatest effects we can have on our children is praying for them and declaring positive declarations over their lives.
+Every night as a couple, lay hands on your baby before you lay him/her down.
 Speak peace over their spirits.
-Every night as a couple, lay hands on your baby before you lay him/her down.

-Declarations are also extremely effective in the spirit realm.
+Declarations are also extremely effective in the spiritual realm.
 I have created a set of Declarations that you and your children can speak over yourselves every day.
-Click here to receive the free downloads.
-I speak my set every day over myself, children, home, and marriage.
-And my children speak their set over themselves every night when tucked in bed.
+Click here to receive these free downloads.

 This concludes the strategies that I used to get each of my five children to sleep through the night when they were a baby.
 I’m not here to say your baby must sleep through the night.
 I’m here to share my tips to those who want help in this area.

-If you have any other tricks or strategies that you used, please share them in the comments below.
+If you have any other tricks or strategies that you use, please share them in the comments below!